solita/solita.github.com/_posts/2019-01-09-disobey-puzzle-with-powershell.md

 ## Disobey

 [Disobey](https://disobey.fi/) is a nordic security event.
 It is all about gathering people from different organizations around the security topic.
 The atmosphere in the disobey is hacker friendly.
 Many are interested on the techniques to attack systems.
 Most of the people are white hat hackers that try to find vulnerabilities that could be then patched or limited with other measures.
 We have been participating Disobey in [2017](https://dev.solita.fi/2017/01/19/Disobey.html) and [2018](https://dev.solita.fi/2018/01/26/Disobey.html).
-Check the blog posts to find more.

 ## Puzzle